Nerzweiler: Antiquity

-Given the many prehistoric archaeological finds in the broader Nerzweiler area, it can be assumed that the area right around what is now Nerzweiler was likewise inhabited by people during the Bronze Age and the Iron Age, and perhaps even as early as the New Stone Age.
+Given the many prehistoric archaeological finds in the broader Nerzweiler area, it can be assumed that people likewise inhabited the area right around what is now Nerzweiler during the Bronze Age and the Iron Age, and perhaps even as early as the New Stone Age.
 There were people here during Roman times, too.
 In state scrivener and geometer Johannes Hofmann's 1595 description of the Eßweiler Tal, he wrote: “Likewise one also finds a walled sign near Hintzweiler and Nerzweiler in the fields down below at the Gutleuthaus (literally “good people’s house”, but actually a house for lepers) on the road.
 There, too, such stones, coins and quite solid pieces of limestone, like one fashioned into a table, have been found in the earth.”
-Obviously, he was writing about finds from Roman times, such as many that were found throughout the dale.
-The Hachenbach chronicler, Ludwig Mahler, also speaks of Roman finds from the area between Nerzweiler and Aschbach.
-According to him, the foundations of a Roman bath with six rooms were unearthed in 1827.
+He was writing about finds from Roman times, such as many that were found throughout the dale.
+The Hachenbach chronicler, Ludwig Mahler, also speaks of Roman finds between Nerzweiler and Aschbach.
+He said the foundations of a Roman bath with six rooms were unearthed in 1827.